 8.3 The Review Committee shall also respond, as soon as its work programme permits, to requests from the Council and if it considers it appropriate Policy Committees to review particular areas of Council activity.
 Where it does so, the Review Committee shall report its findings and any recommendations back to the relevant Policy Committee and/or Council.
-The Council and/or the relevant Policy Committee shall consider the report of the Review Committee within one working month of receiving it.
+The Council and/or the relevant Policy Committee shall consider the report of the Review Committee at the next available meeting.